saattrupdan/saattrupdan.github.io/_posts/2019-06-05-why-does-standardscaler-work.md

 In slightly more layman's terms:

 {: style="text-align:center"}
-*When we standardise our observations then we approximate a standard normal distribution*
+*When we standardise our data then we approximate a standard normal distribution*

 The more samples we have, the closer the distribution will look like a standard bell curve.
 Hoorah!